A yellow bus rolls the rutted road, slowing

 One can feel in the skin the coming-on cold

 rusty purple iris.
 Rebellious Bradford pears

 will soon shake off that silk

-and stand stripped as Salomé.
+and stand stripped like Salomé.

-(Behind Judas’ dank breath, we must remember,
+(Behind Judas’ dank breath, after all,

 stood the soldiers’ cold swords.)